University of Aberdeen: Libraries and Museums

-The library at university has undergone many trials and tribulations: it was first located in the nave of King's College Chapel and then moved to a new site in the college in 1870.
+The library was first located in the nave of King's College Chapel and then moved to a new site in the college in 1870.
 The current library contains one of the most extensive university library collections in the United Kingdom, with over a million volumes and a quarter of a million ancient and priceless books and manuscripts, including the Hortus sanitatis.
 The library at Aberdeen was given the right of legal deposit under the Statute of Anne (1710) but this was rescinded in 1837, and as a result has a rare collection of pre-Victorian novels.

 The core of the original library at King's College was formed from Elphinstone's books that he left to the university.
 The books were originally housed in a room in the south east tower (now the round tower).
 They were then moved to a building on the south side of Kings College Chapel, and in 1773 to the west end of the chapel.
 They were located in 1870 to a new building as illustrated.
 This library was extended in 1885, with galleries being installed in 1912, reading desks in 1932 and a mezzanine floor in 1964.
 The Queen Mother Library had been the university's main library since 1965, and the original library in King's College was replaced with the King's College Conference Centre in 1991.
 The Queen Mother Library was refurbished and expanded in 1982.